Slovenian PrvaLiga: Competition

 PrvaLiga is contested on a round-robin basis.
-Each team play against each other four times, twice at home and twice away, for a total of 36 rounds.
-Teams receive three points for a win, one point for a draw, and no points for a loss.
-Teams are ranked according to the total sum of points and if two teams are tied, head-to-head score is used as the first classification criteria.
-At the end of the season, the top three clubs qualify for the UEFA Champions League and the UEFA Conference League qualifying rounds, with the ninth-placed team being qualified for the relegation play-offs and the bottom one being relegated to the Slovenian Second League.
+Each team plays every other team four times, twice at home and twice away, for a total of 36 matches per club.
+Teams receive three points for a win, one point for a draw and no points for a loss.
+Teams are ranked by total points; if teams are level, head-to-head results are used as the first tiebreaking criterion.